About Us

 Exploration, which formally finished in June 2001.

-Its role is to apply regolith science to the challenges facing
+LEME's role was to apply regolith science to the challenges facing

 Australia in natural resource management and mineral exploration.

-LEME is an unincorporated joint venture between Geoscience Australia,
+LEME was an unincorporated joint venture between Geoscience Australia,

 and Land & Water), Australian National University, Curtin University

-of Technology, Adelaide University, NSW Department of Primary Industries,
+of Technology, University of Adelaide, NSW Department of Primary Industries,

-Primary Industries and Resources of South Australia, and Minerals
+Primary Industries and Resources South Australia and the Minerals

 Council of Australia.
-As such it has access to 155 (amounting to
+As such it had access to 155 (amounting to

 78 Full Time Equivalent) research scientists, drawn from both in-kind